- Insulating Laminated

 Viracon recommends viewing glass samples or full-size mockups to match vision and spandrel glass areas when the visible light transmission of the vision glass exceeds 14 percent.

-Moiré is an optical phenomenon that may present itself as a “wavy, rippled or circular” pattern under certain conditions.
-Moiré patterns can be created whenever one semi-transparent object with a repetitive pattern is placed over another.
-The moiré pattern is not a glass defect, but rather a pattern in the image formed by the eye.
-For additional information, please review Viracon’s Moiré Pattern Tech Talk.
+Moiré is an optical phenomenon that typically appears as a wavy, rippled or circular pattern.
+It is formed when two regularly spaced, non-aligned patterns overlap.
+When using spandrel glass, moiré can occur when a pattern's shadow is cast against the spandrel glass.
+The moiré pattern is not a defect in the glass or spandrel process but rather a pattern formed by the eye.
+For additional information, please review Viracon’s Ceramic Frit and Ink Visual Characteristics Tech Talk.